 Key Takeaways on Andersen’s Window Warranty

-Overall, we found that Andersen window products have standard warranties among the top window providers in the industry.
-There weren’t any massive red flags or exclusions that we came across, but the warranty also wasn’t a standout in terms of how long the coverage was effective.
+Overall, I have found that Andersen window products have standard warranties among the top window providers in the industry.
+There weren’t any massive red flags or exclusions that I came across, but the warranty also wasn’t a standout in terms of how long the coverage was effective.

 Most windows are only expected to last between 15 and 20 years, so a 20-year glass and Fibrex warranty should be sufficient for most homeowners.
-If certain products from Andersen, like its ENERGY-STAR-certified windows or glazing options, catch your eye, this is still a company I recommend, thanks to its fantastic reputation, high-quality products, and energy efficiency.
+If certain products from Andersen, like its ENERGY-STAR-certified windows or glazing options, catch your eye, this is still a company I recommend.
+They’re backed by a fantastic reputation, high-quality products, and energy-efficient solutions.
 The transferable warranty is another significant benefit for anyone who may sell their home in the next few years because of the added value.

 FAQs About Andersen Window Warranties

-Anderson windows aren’t guaranteed for life.
-Unlike companies like Castle Windows, Anderson offers a limited warranty with a maximum of 20 years of protection on glass, 10 years on hardware, and only two years on installation.
+Andersen windows aren’t guaranteed for life.
+Unlike companies like Castle Windows, Andersen offers a limited warranty with a maximum of 20 years of protection on glass, 10 years on hardware, and only five years on installation.

 Visit the Andersen website and submit a contact form requesting help, or call the phone number of a local Andersen retailer.
-Then, provide the necessary information, such as proof of purchase, photos of your windows, and other information about when the problem occurred so that your Andersen representative can assess the situation and provide you with the necessary support valid under your window warranty.
+Then, provide the necessary information, such as proof of purchase, photos of your windows, and other information about when the problem occurred.
+This will allow your Andersen representative to assess the situation and provide you with the necessary support valid under your window warranty.

 Most window providers offer window installation warranties of one to five years.
 Labor warranties are usually much less extensive compared to other parts of the window warranty, such as the hardware or glass.